-Academic programs at NYIT prepare students for entry into the job market or into graduate or professional schools.
-Programs offered by NYIT's Office of Career Services complement curriculum choices by providing personal career guidance, aptitude and interest tests, and training through a series of workshops that address self-assessment, career choices, employment opportunities, resume and portfolio preparation, interview skills, and successful job search techniques.
-Students have access to career resources and online tools, which provide practical direction and assistance in maintaining contact with organizations seeking qualified candidates.
-NYIT CareerNet provides the opportunity for alumni and students to conduct online job searches and gain ongoing career development.
+Academic programs at New York Tech prepare students for entry into the job market or into graduate or professional schools.
+Programs offered by New York Tech's Office of Career Services complement curriculum choices by providing personal career guidance, aptitude and interest tests, and training through a series of workshops that address self-assessment, career choices, employment opportunities, résumé and portfolio preparation, interview skills, and successful job search techniques.
+Students have access to career resources and online tools, which provide practical direction and assistance in maintaining contact with companies and organizations seeking qualified candidates.

-Students who wish to work on campus must file an employment application and verify status for employment.
+Students who wish to work on campus must file an employment application and verify their status for employment.
 Although international students are not eligible for federal aid, they can apply for college-funded student aid through the Office of Student Employment.